callege/SkinfleshRefleshed/README.md

 ## How to Play

-1. Clone or download the repository to your local machine.
-2. Run the executable located within the downloaded files.
+1. Download the zip file from the latest release under the releases tab.
+2. Extract the folder on your computer.
+3. Run the "SkinfleshRefleshed" executable.
-3. Playtest the game and have fun exploring the Skinflesh!
+4. Playtest the game and have fun exploring the Skinflesh!

 ## Intended Future Improvements